-Starting your own business from scratch can be a daunting prospect with a lot of unknowns.
-To reduce some of that risk, many choose to buy into a franchise, as a way of investing their time and money into a business that’s already established.
+Starting your own business from scratch can be a daunting prospect.
+To reduce some of that risk, many choose to buy into a franchise.
+It’s seen as a way of investing time and money into an existing business.

 But is buying into a franchise right for you?
-To help you make an informed decision, we cover some of the most commonly asked questions.
+To help you decide, we go over some of the most common franchising questions.

 What is a franchise business?

 A franchise is a business which operates under a larger company’s brand trademark.
-It’s a separate business, run by a franchisee who pays a licence fee in order to trade as though it is the larger business.
+It’s a separate business, run by a franchisee who pays a licence fee to trade as the larger business.
 This might be in order to sell a product, or to provide a service.

 A franchise licence often has a time limit, similar to leasing a property, and can be renewed at the end of the licence period.